Lars Nootbaar Player Props: Cardinals vs. Giants

 Giants Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Giants pitching staff ranks sixth in MLB.
+- The Giants pitching staff is ninth in MLB with a collective 9.3 strikeouts per nine innings.

-- The Giants have the 21st-ranked team ERA across all MLB pitching staffs (4.77).
+- The Giants have the 20th-ranked team ERA across all MLB pitching staffs (4.47).

-- Giants pitchers combine to rank 21st in baseball in home runs surrendered (28 total, 1.4 per game).
+- The Giants rank 21st in baseball in home runs given up (29 total, 1.3 per game).

-- Cobb (0-1 with a 2.79 ERA and 22 strikeouts in 19 1/3 innings pitched) gets the start for the Giants, his fifth of the season.
+- Brebbia starts for the first time this season for the Giants.

-- The right-hander last appeared in relief on Sunday, when he tossed 2/3 innings against the New York Mets while giving up hits.
+- The 32-year-old right-hander pitched in relief in his last outing this season, one of 10 appearances so far.

 © 2023 Data Skrive.
 All rights reserved.